ramdio12/cookbook/README.md

 ## Features to be added in the future or needed to improve

-There are lots of things that I needed to improve in this project it includes:
+There are still flaws on my project and lots of things that I needed to improve in this project it includes:

 - Adding DELETE button
 - Password changer